Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 d.
 Nearby Islands You Can Visit

-Koh Kood sprawls 17 km southeast with jungled hills and spectacular waterfalls.
+Koh Kood sprawls 17 km southeast with jungle-covered hills and beautiful waterfalls.

 e.
 How to Get There

-- Fly to Trat Airport (TDX) from Bangkok (1 hour)
+- Fly from Bangkok to Trat Airport (1 hour)

 3. Koh Kood – Thailand’s Last Frontier